jalbrekt85/ebook-diffuser/README.md

 # Ebook-Diffuser
-An end to end, customizable, autonomous ebook automation tool leveraging Stable Diffusion and GPT-3, built on Automatic1111's Stable Diffusion API
+An end to end, customizable, ebook automation tool leveraging Stable Diffusion and GPT-3, built on Automatic1111's Stable Diffusion API to create beautiful books in `PDF` format

 # Prerequisites